jdcloudcom/en/documentation/IoT/IoT-Hub-Protocol-Adaptor/Getting-Started/Create-Instance.md

 	- Basic Information

 	    Create a name for your service instance.
 Names of different instances cannot be the same.
-4 Click **Confirm** to enter the “Order Confirmation” page.
+4 Click **Confirm** to enter the "Order Confirmation" page.
-6. On the “Order Confirmation” page, confirm the instance information and read the Cloud Database IoT Hub Protocol Adaptor   Service Terms.
+6. On the "Order Confirmation" page, confirm the instance information and read the Cloud Database IoT Hub Protocol Adaptor   Service Terms.
 Please click **Instant Account Setup**.
-7. After the payment process is completed, the page will automatically redirect to the IoT Hub Protocol Adaptor Service   “Instance List” page; after the completion of the instance creation, you can view the newly created instance of IoT Hub Protocol Adaptor Service   on the “Instance List” page.
+7. After the payment process is completed, the page will automatically redirect to the IoT Hub Protocol Adaptor Service   "Instance List" page; after the completion of the instance creation, you can view the newly created instance of IoT Hub Protocol Adaptor Service   on the "Instance List" page.

 		*Note
 		During the Beta, you need not to pay for the IoT Hub Protocol Adaptor Service but need to pay for the IoT Hub Service.
 The above payment process will deduct the balance in your account.